Nevin100/InteliMail-AI-Cold-Email-Generator/README.md

 1. Enter a few personal and professional details.
 2. Let the Gemini LLM Model cook.
 3. ✨ Instantly generate a well-structured, formal cold email.
 4. Copy it.
-Paste it.
-Hit send.
+Paste it. and generate a new one 😄.

 Perfect for internship applications, networking outreach, or pitching yourself without sounding... cringy.